Sichuan: Politics

 The politics of Sichuan is structured in a dual party-government system like all other governing institutions in mainland China.

 The governor of Sichuan is the highest-ranking official in the People's Government of Sichuan.
-However, in the province's dual party-government governing system, the Governor has less power than the Sichuan Communist Party of China's Party Committee Secretary, colloquially termed the "Sichuan CPC Party Chief".
+However, in the province's dual party-government governing system, the Governor has less power than the Party Secretary of Sichuan, colloquially termed the "Sichuan CCP Party Chief".